rkam88/TaskManager/README.md

 # Task Manager

-Currently rewriting in Compose.
+Currently in the process of rewriting the app in Compose.
 Progress can be seen in branch [feature/compose_remake](https://github.com/rkam88/TaskManager/tree/feature/compose_remake)

+The project structure is divided in modules:
+- app: the main application module
+- features:
+    - task-list: used to displays the tasks
+    - edit: edit existing or create new tasks
+- core:
+    - common: extensions, base classes for the whole app
+    - compose: themes, colors, common ui-elements
+    - task-storage: a local storage for tasks (using Room)

 A free and simple task planning app.